 I won’t be updating on a daily basis as I did with the 5-day challenge.
 It really doesn’t make sense to do so.
 I may decide to provide a weekly or a midway-point update.
 Of course, I’ll definitely provide full details at the very end of this challenge.
 Most people will probably only care about the start and the end anyway!
 So here is where I stand currently with measurements and statistics.

 My weight and stomach are the only areas which I wish to decrease.
 Ideally, I would like to see my weight drop to the low 180’s.
 That would put me oh-so-close to my final goal of 165 – 170 lbs.
 I have no idea what that might equate to in losing inches of belly fat.
 However, I’m hoping for 3-5 inches.

-There’s going to be a couple of tough stretches throughout these next 30 days.
-Father’s day is right around the corner and in the past I’ve gorged myself with fatty foods and soft drinks.
+There are going to be a couple of tough stretches throughout these next 30 days.
+Father’s day is right around the corner and in the past, I’ve gorged myself with fatty foods and soft drinks.
 4th July also falls towards the end of this challenge which typically includes a wide variety of BBQ and other calorie-heavy foods.
 I have no problem maintaining an exercise routine but the mental toughness needed to fight off cravings will make this the ultimate test.